Enterprise-CMCS/macpro-mdct-qmr/README.md

 Once this process is completed you will be able to access and deploy resources from the account and also do local deployments and destroys of serverless infrastructure.

+### Accessing SSM Parameters

+Any Secure or sensitive values used by the application are stored in AWS's Parameter Store.
+To access these you will need to

+1. Login to the specific account
+1. Go to AWS System Manager
+1. On the right hand side go to Parameter Store
+1. Find the Parameter you are looking for.
+For example the test user credentials are stored in `/configuration/testPassword1`

 ### Security Hub

 Security Hub is an AWS service that identifies security issues in an account and requests remediation within a certain time period.